-AC-coupled BESS in pvDesign
+AC-coupled BESS in RatedPower

 Introduction

-Now, in pvDesign, you can design an AC-coupled battery energy storage system (BESS).
+Now, in RatedPower, you can design an AC-coupled battery energy storage system (BESS).
 By defining an available area for the storage system in your site, as well as the electrical parameters of the system, you will get the basic engineering of your system and a BESS design report.

 How to add batteries to your site